 2. Visual Art Entry: A drawn, printed, painted, or other piece of visual art.
 A digital image of the work shall be uploaded in a viewable format (.jpg, ppt.).
 The digital submission should be in color unless the entry is in black and white.
 Failure to submit a viewable visual art entry via the electronic submission will result in application being excluded from the contest.

 3. Music/Dance/Performance Entry: A song, dance, play or other performance should be filmed and uploaded to YouTube, and the URL included on the entry form.
 Videos of these works are limited to ten minutes in length.
-Failure to submit the uploaded music/dance/performance entries via the electronic submission will result in application being excluded from the contest.
+Failure to submit the uploaded music/dance/performance entries via the electronic submission will result in the application being excluded from the contest.

 Submission Form